deep-security/smartcheck-plugin/README.md

 - **preregistryHost**
   - The hostname of the temporary registry.
 Defaults to the `smartcheckHost` on port 5000.
-- **preregistryUser**
-  - The username to authenticate with the temporary registry.
-- **preregistryPassword**
+- **preregistryCredentialsId**
-  - The password to authenticate with the temporary registry.
+  - The credentials to authenticate with the temporary registry.
+This must be a "Username with password" credential.
 - **resultsFile** - default: `scan-results.json`
   - The path to write the scan results to
 - **findingsThreshold**